arpitmahesh/Car-Price-Prediction/README.md

-excited to share my recent project where I developed a machine learning model to predict car prices using regression modeling techniques.
+Excited to share my recent project where I developed a machine learning model to predict car prices using regression modeling techniques.
 Leveraging Python and popular libraries like scikit-learn and pandas, I explored various regression algorithms to build a robust predictive model.

 Key Highlights: